 History and physical examination

-The diagnosis of pericarditis begins with the health care professional taking a history about the pain and its character.
-The health-care professional will perform a physical examination and ask the patient about associated symptoms.
-Past medical history is important, since pericarditis can be a complication of a chronic disease or a side effect of medication.
+The diagnosis of pericarditis begins with the health care professional taking a history of the pain and its character.
+The health care professional will perform a physical examination and ask the patient about associated symptoms.
+Past medical history is important since pericarditis can be a complication of a chronic disease or a side effect of medication.

 The most common physical finding that helps confirm the diagnosis of pericarditis is a pericardial friction rub.
 Inflammation prevents the two layers of pericardium from easily sliding against each other with each heartbeat.
 The inflammation causes a friction noise that can be heard with a stethoscope when listening to the heart.
 It is better heard when the patient leans forward, which causes the heart to shift to the front of the chest.
 The rub may not always be present and may come and go from hour to hour.